lexica/web-lexica/README.md

 Here are a list of its noteworthy shortcomings:

-1. The game has not been translated to other languages, despite being able to play games in other languages
 1. There are no preferences (Language, theme, etc)

 Less important, but still missing, items are: